gkachele17/gkachele/README.md

 # gkachele
 Im new in this world but continous learning and sharing information.

-i will upload more projects based on armhf in raspberry pi 3+
+i will upload more projects based on armhf in raspberry pi 3+ and more linux distributions.